cellsjs/piscosour/docs/developers/guides/11-configuration.md

 ---
-title: Receipt Configuration
+title: Recipe Configuration
 layout: doc_page.html
 order: 11
 ---

-# Receipt Configuration
+# Recipe Configuration

-`piscosour.json` is the file which defines the general configuration of the receipt.
-It is placed at the root directory of the receipt.
+`piscosour.json` is the file which defines the general configuration of the recipe.
+It is placed at the root directory of the recipe.

-The configuration receipt could be overwritten with others available methods to fill parameters values.
+The configuration recipe could be overwritten with others available methods to fill parameters values.
 See [parameters](./05-parameters.md) configuration.

 This is the general configuration file (`piscosour.json`) of piscosour: